YDIN/branding/docs/goals.md

 ### C. Contact you

-You want visitor to directly contact you related to a job, sales, etc.
+You want a visitor to directly contact you related to a job, sales, etc.

 ### D. Recommend and/or connect you to someone else

-The client sends your profile or an introduction to someone else that might be interested to get contact with you.
+The client sends your profile or an introduction to someone else that might be interested to get in contact with you.
 Anyone with any sales experience knows the value of referrals or warm introductions.

 ### E. Something else, what?